 Since the effectivity of the Termination Agreement with Belle Group on March 31, 2017, ABLGI's sole source of revenue was the rent income from the lease of Binondo Suites.
-Rent income generated amounted to ₱2.1 million for the quarter.
+Rent income generated amounted to \neq 2.1 million for the quarter.

-LRLDI generated rent income from its lease of Cyberpark Buildings 1 and 2.
-Rent income for the first guarter of 2020 amounted to ₽2.6 million.
+LRLDI generated rent income from its lease of Cyberpark Buildings 1 and 2 and Techhub Makati.
+Rent income for the third quarter of 2020 amounted to \neq 6.9 million.